stac-utils/stac-validator/README.md

 Usage: stac-validator [OPTIONS] STAC_FILE

 Options:
-  --core                   Validate core stac object only without extensions.
+  --core                       Validate core stac object only without
+                               extensions.
   --extensions                 Validate extensions only.
   --links                      Additionally validate links.
 Only works with
                                default mode.
   --assets                     Additionally validate assets.
 Only works with
                                default mode.
-  -c, --custom TEXT        Validate against a custom schema (local filepath or
+  -c, --custom TEXT            Validate against a custom schema (local
-                           remote schema).
+                               filepath or remote schema).
+  --schema-map <TEXT TEXT>...
+Schema path to replaced by (local) schema path
+                               during validation.
+Can be used multiple times.
   -r, --recursive              Recursively validate all related stac objects.
   -m, --max-depth INTEGER      Maximum depth to traverse when recursing.
-Omit this
+Omit
-                           argument to get full recursion.
+                               this argument to get full recursion.
 Ignored if `recursive == False`.
   --collections                Validate /collections response.
   --item-collection            Validate item collection response.
-Can be combined
+Can be
-                           with --pages.
+                               combined with --pages.
 Defaults to one page.
-  --no-assets-urls         Disables the opening of href links when validating
+  --no-assets-urls             Disables the opening of href links when
-                           assets (enabled by default).
+                               validating assets (enabled by default).
-  --header KEY VALUE       HTTP header to include in the requests.
-Can be used
+  --header <TEXT TEXT>...
+HTTP header to include in the requests.
+Can be
-                           multiple times.
+                               used multiple times.
   -p, --pages INTEGER          Maximum number of pages to validate via --item-
                                collection.
 Defaults to one page.
   -v, --verbose                Enables verbose output for recursive mode.
   --no_output                  Do not print output to console.
   --log_file TEXT              Save full recursive output to log file (local
                                filepath).
-  --version                Show the version and exit.
   --help                       Show this message and exit.
 ```

 ---